An Effective Way to Spread Voluntaryism while rewiring your brain

 We need certain types of judgement in order to survive.
 Especially to protect ourselves from those who would take advantage of us.
 Our language is full of moral judgement and evaluation that are not useful and that can make it easier to dominate individuals.
 I propose a shift to value judgement

 .
-NVC ("Nonviolent Communication, A Language of Life" by Marshall Rosenberg, PhD) is one tool that make this process easy and clear.
+NVC ("Nonviolent Communication, A Language of Life" by Marshall Rosenberg, PhD and "Practical Empathy" by Scott Swain) are similar tools that make this process easy and clear.

 A Voluntaryist might say, "What's that about moral judgement!?"
 I know many Vountaryists rely on moral judgement in order to determine right action from wrong action.
 Rest assured: NVC is not a morally subjective language.
 It's more about being used when you are not being concerned with finding truth in a conversation as much as with understanding the perspective of another person.
 So if we want to truly deeply understand the perspective of another person, we leave our evaluation of that person out of the equation.
 So yeah, if the purpose of a particular conversation is to find objective truth, then you may not use a fully NVC-type style in that moment.